 A chinchilla who may have ileus should also be encouraged to exercise.
 Create ample and safe space for your chin to run around in or at the very least, massage your chin's belly to encourage his guts to move food through.

 Other Diseases with Ileus

-Your chinchilla may have another medical reason for why he is not eating or pooping.
-His teeth may be overgrown, he may have a bladder stone, or he may just be stressed out.
-I've even seen chinchillas have hernias and ileus at the same time.
+Your chinchilla may have another medical reason for why it is not eating or pooping.
+Its teeth may be overgrown, it may have a bladder stone, or it may just be stressed out.
+Chinchillas can have hernias and ileus at the same time.
 It is important to diagnose the reason why your chinchilla has ileus and not just treat the ileus, otherwise, it may just happen again or the ileus may not go away.

 If you start seeing small stools don't stop your efforts.
 Until your chinchilla is eating and pooping normally you should treat him as an ileus case.
 With quick action and proper treatment, your chinchilla will be back to normal in no time at all.
 Ileus can be deadly if left untreated so within 24 hours of your chinchilla not eating or pooping you should be starting treatment.
 If you can't get into an exotics vet in that time frame, start by syringe feeding (mixed vegetable baby food or Critical Care) and offering water in a dish or by syringe.